Notes on the Geography of Indonesia: Jakarta: the VOC

 The warehouse is part of a complex built in 1652 and now housing a maritime museum, the Museum Bahari.

 The beams are massive.

 It's easy to imagine the attic filled with pepper, cloves, nutmeg, coffee, tea.

-The roof was the weak point in the structure: tile laid on framing.
+The roof was simple: tile laid on framing.

 Looking west from the museum: the buildings are reputed to have been Dutch prisons.